ameyalambat128/cleftcare/docs/integrations/cleftcare-api.md

 }
 ```

+## OHM/GOP Average Score Calculation

+**Important**: The Expo app does **not** trigger or consume OHM/GOP averages.
+Once recordings are uploaded and each sentence is submitted, the Express + FastAPI stack:

+1. Stores per-sentence OHM/GOP scores (via `/sentences/complete`).
+2. Detects when all required sentences are finished for a user.
+3. Computes and persists the average OHM and GOP scores directly in the database.

+From the mobile perspective there is no additional API to call—just keep uploading attempts and calling `completeSentence`.
+Any dashboards or backend tooling that needs the averages should read them directly from the backend data store.

 ## Troubleshooting

 - 403 on PUT: wrong Content-Type header or URL expired; re-presign.
 - 415/400 at FastAPI: ensure filenames are flat and extensions allowed.
 - 429 at FastAPI: backoff and retry; avoid concurrent batch calls.
+- Missing average scores: verify the backend job processed all sentences and check server logs.